Atlanta Schools that Offer Music Programs

-Doctor of Philosophy (PhD) in Teaching and Learning, Music Education
+Doctor of Philosophy (PhD) in Music Education

-Offered jointly through GSU's College of Education and School of Music, the PhD program is designed to assist experienced teachers hone their research skills and knowledge of education theory.
+Offered jointly through GSU's College of Education and School of Music, the PhD program is designed to help experienced teachers hone their research skills and knowledge of education theory.
 Application requirements include a personal statement and a teaching video, and students must commit one year to full-time classes.
 They focus on a music-related cognate of their choice, in addition to coursework that covers music education and research methods.
 A dissertation is required.
 Graduates are qualified to design and maintain curricula, teach in higher education and work at education organizations.

 Bachelor of Arts (BA) in Music